Mega Millions Jackpot Hits $458 Million, No Grand Winner In Latest Drawing

 The massive Mega Millions jackpot comes on the heels of a player in Pennsylvania bagging the $456.7 million Powerball prize earlier this month.

-The winning numbers in that game, which represented eighth largest jackpot in Powerball history, were 22-57-59-60-66 and Powerball 7, Power Play 2X.
+The winning numbers in that game, which represented the eighth largest jackpot in Powerball history, were 22-57-59-60-66 and Powerball 7, Power Play 2X.
 The winner in that game had the option of being paid out in annual installments over nearly 30 years or a one-time, lump-sum payment of $273.9 million.

-Lottery game officials also noted three other tickets, matching all five white balls and good for $1 million prizes, were also sold in California, Missouri, and Texas.
+Lottery game officials also noted that three other tickets matching all five white balls and good for $1 million prizes were sold in California, Missouri, and Texas.

-According to Powerball.com, the ticket sold in Texas won a $2 million prize after the 2X multiplier was drawn, because it included the Power Play option.
+According to Powerball.com, the ticket sold in Texas won a $2 million prize after the 2X multiplier was drawn because it included the Power Play option.

-The odds of winning the March 17 jackpot where 1 in 292 million and came after 19 straight drawings of no grand prize game-winner.
+The odds of winning the March 17 jackpot were 1 in 292 million and came after 19 straight drawings of no grand prize game-winner.

 According to Reuters, the last Powerball jackpot winner emerged in January, when a woman from New Hampshire won a jackpot of nearly $559 million.
-The winner went under the name of “Good Karma Family 2018,” and ultimately went to court to maintain their anonymity after opting for the lump sum payment of $352 million.
+The winner went by the name of “Good Karma Family 2018” and ultimately went to court to maintain their anonymity after opting for the lump sum payment of $352 million.

 Powerball is played in 44 states plus Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
 The largest single-game in Powerball history was $1.6 billion in 2016.
 In that January drawing, winning tickets were sold in Florida, California, and Tennessee.